-1. IntentIntroduction
+1. Intent

-The Board of Retirement ("Board") of the Orange County Employees Retirement System ("OCERS") intends that this Administrative Review and Hearing Policy ("Policy") and the attached appendix will apply to and govern OCERS' Administrative Review and Administrative Hearing processes for Disability Determinations, Benefit Determinations and other final administrative orders or decisions of the Board.
+The Board of Retirement ("Board") of the Orange County Employees Retirement System ("OCERS") intends that this Administrative Review and Hearing Policy ("Policy") will apply to and govern OCERS' Administrative Review and Administrative Hearing processes for Disability Determinations, Benefit Determinations and other final administrative orders or decisions of the Board.
 Any person who is entitled to a hearing and who does not request one under this Policy will be deemed to have waived the right to a hearing.